alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

-After conducting our G2P anallysis, we identified two variants ("SHZ-2" and "VK") with promising enhanced Avr-PikC recognition.
-The SRAs of rice lines with either of these ligand binding domain variants were saved to a shortlist for variant calling, named **vars_sra.txt** which is found in the "Source" directory.
-This list was then used to do variant calling along the full *Pik-1* and *Pik-2* sequences using the sequence alignments we already generated.
+After conducting our G2P analysis, we identified two variants ("SHZ-2" and "VK") with promising enhanced Avr-PikC recognition.
+A list SRAs corresponding rice lines posessing either of these ligand binding domain variants was saved to **vars_sra.txt**, which is found in the "Source" directory.
+This list was used to do variant calling along the full *Pik-1* and *Pik-2* sequences utilizing the same sequence alignments we generated earlier.

 ```bash